Junius Brutus Booth

-Junius Brutus Booth (1 May 1796 – 30 November 1852) was an English stage actor.
-He was the father of actor John Wilkes Booth, the assassin of U.S. President Abraham Lincoln.
-His other children included Edwin Booth, the foremost tragedian of the mid-to-late 19th century, Junius Brutus Booth Jr., an actor and theatre manager, and Asia Booth Clarke, a poet and writer.
+Junius Brutus Booth (1 May 1796 – 30 November 1852) was an English-born American actor.
+He was the father of actor John Wilkes Booth, who assassinated President Abraham Lincoln.
+His other children included Edwin Booth, one of the foremost tragedians of the mid-to-late 19th century, Junius Brutus Booth Jr., an actor and theatre manager, and Asia Booth Clarke, a poet and writer.

 Early life and education

-Booth was born in St. Pancras, London, Great Britain, the son of Richard Booth, a lawyer and avid supporter of the American cause, and Jane Elizabeth Game.
-His paternal grandfather was John Booth, a silversmith, and his paternal grandmother, Elizabeth Wilkes, was a relative of the English radical and politician John Wilkes.
+Booth was born in St Pancras, London, the son of Richard Booth, a lawyer who was a strong supporter of the Patriot cause, and Jane Elizabeth Game.
 While he was growing up, Booth's father tried to settle his son in a lengthy succession of professions.
 Booth recalls of his childhood, "I was destined by my Controllers first for the Printing office, then to be an architect, then to be a sculptor and modeler, then a lawyer, then a sailor, of all of these I preferred those of sculptor and modeler."

-On 26 September 1811, a single woman named Sarah Blackbeard, of St Leonard, Shoreditch, gave birth to a son, William.
+On 26 September 1811, Sarah Blackbeard, a woman from Shoreditch, gave birth to a son, William.
 Called before a magistrate in March 1812, she stated that "one Junius Brutus Booth who resides at his Father's No. 1 Dove Row in the said Parish of St Leonard Shoreditch Gentleman... is the true and only Father of such Child."
-She repeated this as sworn evidence in 1813, when the child became chargeable on the parish under the Poor Law, giving Booth's address then as Queen Street, Bloomsbury.
+She repeated this as sworn evidence in 1813, when the child became chargeable on the parish under the English Poor Laws, giving Booth's address then as Queen Street, Bloomsbury.